ImageMagick/Usage-Markdown/layers/index.md

 That is for each position it collects and sorts the pixel intensity from each of the images.
 Then it will pick the pixel that falls in the middle of the sequence.

-It can also be used as a alternative to simply averaging the pixels of a collection of images.
+It can also be used as an alternative to simply averaging the pixels of a collection of images.

-This could be used for example by combining an image with two upper and lower 'limiting' images.
+This could be used, for example, by combining an image with two upper and lower 'limiting' images.
 As the pixel will be the middle intensity you will either get the pixel from the original image, or a pixel from the 'limiting' images.
 In other words you can use this to 'clip' the intensity of the original image.
 Strange but true.